EutechCybernetic/lucy-pro-documentation/dynamicui.md

 To create a custom quick info bubble:
 * Add a new quickinfo UI to your UI Bundle.
-* Add a page input called code/key.
+* Add a page input called `key`.
 This parameter represents the key of the instance that is being shown
-* Use the code/key parameter to pull data and bind it to fields in the UI
+* Use the `key` parameter to pull data and bind it to fields in the UI
 * Give a unique id for your bubble and save it
 * In the **UI** tab of the [Model Designer](model-designer), uncheck the *Auto Generate Quick Info* option and select the quickinfo view you created from the list of views to override with.

 {% hint type="note" %}
-    The code/Required flag that you set for attributes is considered only if the dynamically generated dialog screen is used.
+    The `Required` flag that you set for attributes is considered only if the dynamically generated dialog screen is used.
 If you choose to override the dialog with your own, you will have to perform your own validation - presumably in whatever action sequence you trigger from your custom dialog. {% endhint %}

 .. toctree::